Deluxe Golden Journal No. 67

 Sometimes, the alternative-history stories almost write themselves.
 In 1931, a band of possibly drunken Norwegians unrolled their flag over a piece of north-east Greenland - then as now, ruled by Denmark - and re-claimed it for Norway as Erik the Red’s Land.
 The Norwegian government backed them, and threatened war over the claim.
 Defense Minister Vidkun Quisling ordered the fleet mobilized, such as it was, and war became an actual possibility.
 Both sides eventually submitted the case to international arbitration, which went in favor of the Danes.

-That is an irresistible hook for an alternative-history naval campaign, and the basis for Second Great War at Sea: Erik the Red’s War.
-The book started out as a small “Golden Edition” just for the Gold Club, but I realized it had too much fun potential for just 16 pages and 20 pieces, so now we’ve expended it into a full-sized book with 50 pieces: 30 “long” ones and 20 standard-sized ones.
-And a set of 40 scenarios, with chapters covering the 1931 war and the early stages of the Second Great War.
+That is an irresistible hook for an alternative-history naval campaign, and the basis for Golden Journal No. 67: Erik the Red’s War.
+The story has too much fun potential for just 16 pages and 20 pieces, so we’re including it as a larger, Deluxe Journal this time with 32 pages, 50 pieces (30 “long” ones and 20 standard-sized ones) and a set of 20 scenarios, with chapters covering the 1931 war and the early stages of the Second Great War.

-The action takes place on the operational maps from Second World War at Sea: Bismarck and Sea of Iron.
+The action takes place on the operational maps from Second World War at Sea: Bismarck.
 Neither Denmark or Norway have been included in Second World War at Sea games before, though the Norwegians are at the center of the upcoming Norway 1940.
 After some thought, I decided to include the Norwegians in both Erik the Red’s War and Norway 1940, since there aren’t many of them (four ships rating “long” pieces) and that would allow us to release Erik the Red’s War whenever we wished without waiting for Norway 1940, which has not yet been released as of this writing.

-Norway and Denmark once formed a united kingdom; from 1380 as a personal union with a common sovereign and from 1660 as a formal joint state (though each kingdom retained some of its own functions.
+Norway and Denmark once formed a united kingdom; from 1380 as a personal union with a common sovereign and from 1660 as a formal joint state (though each kingdom retained some of its own functions).
 That ended in 1814, when Denmark was forced to cede Norway to Sweden; Swedish rule ended in 1905.

 Norway brought an overseas empire to her union with Denmark: Iceland, the Faroe Islands, Greenland, the Orkneys and the Shetland Islands.
 The Danish king Christian I lost Orkney and Shetland to Scotland after he failed to pay a promised dowry for his daughter Margaret; the other territories remained with Denmark when Norway was ceded to Sweden in 1814.
 Some Norwegian nationalists never reconciled with this loss of prestige - none of the lands had great economic value, even when initially settled - and this longing for a restored empire had led to the 1931 landing in Greenland.